mikmart/themetoggle/README.md

 # themetoggle

-The package exports one function that applies a new RStudio theme, cycling through a given vector of theme names.
+**themetoggle** exports one function, `toggle_theme()`, that applies a new RStudio theme, cycling through a given vector of theme names.
 This function is also exposed as an RStudio addin, enabling you to bind a shortcut to call it.

 ## Installation